deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 emblem for any kind of prank, especially ones where the PJs claimed ownership of something.

-SOR or not, Adam and Baseball were still PJs, and if it fell to them to move that goal, then goddammit, that goal was going to have green feet on it.
+SOR or not, Adam and BASEBALL were still PJs, and if it fell to them to move that goal, then goddammit, that goal was going to have green feet on it.
 No power on Earth or any other planet could stop that.